 As an alumna myself, I can personally tell you that FPB ‘s outstanding faculty and nurturing environment result in a quality education.
 Our alumni are leaders in the community, in the nation, and across the globe.
 Our graduates serve in various professional nursing positions in over 25 countries, and FPB houses one of only 10 World Health Organization Collaborating Centers in the country.

-As dean, I'm planning to preserve the long-standing, time-honored traditions and values of this school, while at the same time preparing the nurses of tomorrow for ever-changing health care needs.
+At the school, we work to prepare the nurses of tomorrow for ever-changing health care needs, as well as preserve the long-standing, time-honored traditions and values of this school.
 The culture of innovation and impact remain intact.
 As a home to many firsts, we offer many specialty programs unique to FPB.
 A nationally recognized leader in the development of nursing science, the FPB School of Nursing is an institution we are all proud to call our own.

 Mary E. Kerr, PhD, RN, FAAN